-The SAW Project is guided by an executive director and advisory board members respected for their collective experience in community corrections, including exposure to and knowledge of best practices from around the world.
+The SAW Project is guided by a Board of Directors and Advisory Board with members who are respected for their collective experience in community corrections, including exposure to and knowledge of best practices from around the world.

-Julie Truschel is the Founder and Executive Director of the SAW Project and the President of Community Supervision Solutions, a consulting agency that helps community corrections practitioners achieve better outcomes for their constituents.
-Julie has worked in various capacities of juvenile and adult corrections for more than 30 years.
-She began working in criminal justice in 1987 as a community corrections professional with Boulder County, Colorado and worked upward through various positions until becoming Director of Program Integrity and Development for BI Incorporated.
-During her career, she has also provided independent consulting services to government agencies as well as national and international private companies, with an emphasis on a continuum of care model.
+Julie Truschel is the Founder and CEO of the SAW Project.
+Julie has worked in various capacities of juvenile and adult corrections for more than 30 years with work experience within institutions, reentry programs, and community supervision.
+She has provided independent consulting services to government agencies as well as national and international private companies, with an emphasis on a continuum of care model.
 Julie has a bachelor’s degree in Psychology from the University of Colorado at Boulder and a master’s degree in Organizational Management.
-She served on the Program Committee for the 2015 World Congress on Probation, and is a member of the International Relations Committee for the American Probation and Parole Association.
-Over the years, Julie has gained status as a leader in the community corrections field, and, through her relationships with key researchers all over the world, she stays current with the newest developments and innovation in program design, operational reform and efficiencies assessments, curriculum development, outcomes evaluation and more.
+She served on the Program Committee for the 2015 World Congress on Probation, and Chairs the International Relations Committee for the American Probation and Parole Association.
+Over the years, Julie has gained status as a leader in the community corrections field, and through her relationships with key researchers all over the world, she stays current with the newest developments and innovation in program design, operational reform and efficiencies assessments, curriculum development, outcomes evaluation and more.

 Doug Dretke is the Executive Director of the Correctional Management Institute of Texas at Sam Houston State University’s George J. Beto Criminal Justice Center, which serves the training and professional development needs of correctional professionals across the broad spectrum of corrections and facilitates international exchanges and training with correctional agencies abroad.
 A 26-year veteran of the Texas Department of Criminal Justice, Doug began his career as a Correctional Officer for the Department and served as Warden for two different facilities before becoming Director of the Department’s Correctional Institutions Division.
 He retired from the Department in July 2006 to become Director of the Correctional Management Institute of Texas.
 Earlier, Doug earned his bachelor’s degree from Sam Houston State University in Criminology and Corrections and his master’s degree in Public Administration with a Criminal Justice concentration from Texas A&M Corpus Christi.
 He currently serves as an Adjunct Faculty member at the College of Criminal Justice at Sam Houston State University and is active with a number of state, national, and international professional associations including the American Probation and Parole Association, the American Jail Association, the North American Association of Wardens and Superintendents, International Corrections and Prisons Association and the American Correctional Association.
 Doug is also a highly regarded presenter who lectures nationally and internationally on criminal justice-related issues.